 The individuals engaged in our offices come from diverse professional backgrounds, including the business sector, agriculture, civil society, tourism, media and academia.
 Their collaboration is guided by a shared belief that economic interdependence and mutually beneficial regional cooperation are the cornerstones of stability and peace in the region; in this way, regional cooperation is both a means and an end to CBDN’s work.
 The effectiveness of the network is thanks to the dedicated and coordinated work of the members of each of our offices, many of whom have been engaged since the programme’s initial implementation.

-The initiatives have been funded by the UK Conflict Pool (CP), Instrument for Stability (IFS), Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ), Department for International Development (DFID), and the European Union.
+Previous initiatives have been funded by the UK Conflict Pool (CP), Instrument for Stability (IFS), Deutsche Gesellschaft fur Technische Zusammenarbeit (GTZ) and Department for International Development (DFID).

 The current phase of our programme is funded by the European Union.